janl/mustache.js/README.md

 The wording above with regard to partials "thought of as a single, expanded template", is exact.

-That is, partial view data is not nested as expected with other view rendering engines.
+That is, partial view data is not nested nor is there a way to specify `Context`.

-In other words, `Contexts` are currently not supported.

 For example,